MicrosoftDocs/xamarin-docs/docs/android/user-interface/splash-screen.md

 1. In the **Resources/drawable** folder, add the landscape version of the splash screen image you want to use.
-In this example, **splash_logo_land.png** is the landscape version of the logo that was used in the above examples (it uses black lettering instead of blue).
+In this example, **splash_logo_land.png** is the landscape version of the logo that was used in the above examples (it uses white lettering instead of blue).

 2. In the **Resources/drawable** folder, create a landscape version of